Henry “Harry” LINDUPP (1827-1905)

 A Marriage Made in Sydney

-After the devasting events in Ireland Mary may have felt forsaken by the Catholic faith and agreed to marry Harry in St Peter’s Anglican Church, Sydney.
+After the devasting events in Ireland Mary may have felt forsaken by the Catholic faith and agreed to marry Harry in St Philip’s Anglican Church, Sydney.
 Then again, she probably didn’t care.
 She had fallen in love with Harry, the man she wanted to live with for the rest of her life and share his golden dream.
 They were married by Banns with the Government’s consent, the ceremony being witnessed by her sister, Elizabeth and one James SCOTT on 10 October 1853.
 A mixed marriage if ever there was one.
 A Protestant and a Catholic, an Englishman and an Irishwoman.
 What would their parents have said?

 Harry and Mary’s marriage certificate is the last we hear of Mary’s sister Elizabeth or Eliza Walsh.
 It’s a family history mystery waiting to be solved. http://www.historysnoop.com/eliza-walsh/